PMBOK vs COBIT

 What It Is

-PMBOK® Guide – Eighth Edition is a comprehensive framework and global standard for project management, published by the Project Management Institute (PMI).
+PMBOK® Guide – Seventh Edition is a comprehensive framework and global standard for project management, published by the Project Management Institute (PMI).
 It provides principles, performance domains, and non-prescriptive processes to deliver value through projects, programs, and portfolios, emphasizing adaptability across industries.

 Key Components